lmasullo/GiphyAPI/README.md

 > Description:

-This app accesses the Giphy API
+This app accesses the Giphy API using AJAX and lets you grab pictures of WWII Warbirds.
+You can click on the provided plane's buttons or enter your own.
+Save the ones you love to your favorites.

 ## Getting Started